LunabaLeeris/SMOCaseStudy/README.md

 The duration of training seem to increase exponentially as the number of training data increases.
 These findings are consistent with the finding of the paper below.

+# Remarks
+A cleaner version of the code can be found inside SMOClass.py

 # References
 https://www.researchgate.net/publication/2624239_Sequential_Minimal_Optimization_A_Fast_Algorithm_for_Training_Support_Vector_Machines